 In this case, the CPU cannot directly access the data in secondary memory.
 You need to copy the data initially to the primary Memory.CPU can process it quickly.
 Then you need to access the data from secondary Memory.
 But the time is a semiconductor.

 It means the content of the secondary Memory will exist even after the power is switched off.
 The magnetic Memory or optical Memory makes the secondary Memory.

-It is available at the cheaper rates if we are going to compare it to the primary Memory.
-The secondary Memory collects and stores the data which the CPU wants to keep it permanently.
+It is available at cheaper rates if we are going to compare it to the primary Memory.
+This is because the secondary Memory collects and stores the data which the CPU wants to keep permanently.

 You can get secondary Memory available in bulk, and it is more significant than primary Memory.
 A user can operate the computer efficiently, but it cannot work without secondary Memory because it is an external Memory.
 This Memory is non-volatile.

 Examples of external or auxiliary Memory are hard disk, floppy disk, CD, DVD, etc.